Pros

 Ease Of Use

-By contrast, the Shopify payment ecosystem is much easier to navigate for the average small business and startup outfit.
+Compared to the experience of using a “traditional” merchant account to process payments, the Shopify payment ecosystem is much easier to navigate for the average small business and startup outfit.
 With no contracts to sign, a built-in payment processor, and an extensive array of integrations, you’ll be free to focus the lion’s share of your energies on growing your business.

 Customer Service & Support